-Her black, bright, downcast, yet espiègle eye,
+Her black, bright, downcast, yet espiegle eye,

-Had gathered a large tear into its corner,
+Had gather'd a large tear into its corner,

-Which the poor thing at times essayed to dry,
+Which the poor thing at times essay'd to dry,

 For she was not a sentimental mourner

 Parading all her sensibility,

 Nor insolent enough to scorn the scorner,

 But stood in trembling, patient tribulation,

-To be called up for her examination.
+To be call'd up for her examination.

-Of course these groups were scattered here and there, Not nigh the gay saloon of ladies gent.
-[796] The lawyers in the study; and in air The prize pig, ploughman, poachers: the men sent From town, viz. architect and dealer, were Both busy (as a General in his tent Writing despatches) in their several stations, Exulting in their brilliant lucubrations.
+Of course these groups were scatter'd here and there, Not nigh the gay saloon of ladies gent.

+The lawyers in the study; and in air

+The prize pig, ploughman, poachers; the men sent

+From town, viz., architect and dealer, were

+Both busy (as a general in his tent

+Writing despatches) in their several stations,

+Exulting in their brilliant lucubrations.

 But this poor girl was left in the great hall,

 While Scout, the parish guardian of the frail,

-Discussed (he hated beer yclept the "small")
+Discuss'd (he hated beer yclept the 'small')

 A mighty mug of moral double ale.

-She waited until Justice could recall
+She waited until justice could recall

 Its kind attentions to their proper pale,

-To name a thing in nomenclature rather^[OC]
+To name a thing in nomenclature rather

 Perplexing for most virgins-a child's father.

-You see here was enough of occupation

-For the Lord Henry, linked with dogs and horses.

-There was much bustle too, and preparation

-Below stairs on the score of second courses;

-Because, as suits their rank and situation,

-Those who in counties have great land resources

-Have "public days," when all men may carouse, Though not exactly what's called "open house."
+You see here was enough of occupation For the Lord Henry, link'd with dogs and horses.
+There was much bustle too, and preparation Below stairs on the score of second courses; Because, as suits their rank and situation, Those who in counties have great land resources Have 'Public days,' when all men may carouse, Though not exactly what 's call'd 'open house.'

-But once a week or fortnight, uninvited (Thus we translate a general invitation)

-All country gentlemen, esquired or knighted,

-May drop in without cards, and take their station

-At the full board, and sit alike delighted
+But once a week or fortnight, uninvited (Thus we translate a general invitation), All country gentlemen, esquired or knighted, May drop in without cards, and take their station At the full board, and sit alike delighted

-With fashionable wines and conversation;

-And, as the isthmus of the grand connection,

-Talk o'er themselves the past and next election.
+With fashionable wines and conversation; And, as the isthmus of the grand connection, Talk o'er themselves the past and next election.

 Lord Henry was a great electioneerer,

-Burrowing for boroughs like a rat or rabbit.
+Burrowing for boroughs like a rat or rabbit;

 But county contests cost him rather dearer,

 Because the neighbouring Scotch Earl of Giftgabbit

-Had English influence, in the self-same sphere here;
+Had English influence in the self-same sphere here;

 His son, the Honourable Dick Dicedrabbit,

-Was member for the "other interest" (meaning
+Was member for the 'other interest' (meaning

 The same self-interest, with a different leaning).